 The history of the individual components of the Division of Digestive and Liver Diseases begins in 1957 with the recruitment of Burton Combes, M.D., to join the Department of Internal Medicine by then-chair Donald Seldin, M.D.
 In 1962, John Fordtran, M.D., joined the Department of Internal Medicine as its first gastroenterologist and became Chief of Gastroenterology in 1963.

-The Division of Digestive and Liver Diseases was formed in 1998 by the merger of the Gastroenterology Division and the Liver Unit, which were then separate but mutually cooperative divisions.
-John Dietschy, M.D., was the first chief of the combined division.
+The Division of Digestive and Liver Diseases was formed in 1998 by the merger of the Gastroenterology Division and the Liver Unit, which at the time were separate but mutually cooperative divisions.
+John Dietschy, M.D., was the first chief of the combined division; Don Rockey, M.D., led the division from 2005-12.
+The current chief is Jay Horton, M.D.

 History of the Liver Section